selxxet/selxxetStealer/README.md

 Educational purposes only!!!
-Just wanted to see if i can create malware without knowing how to code.
+Just wanted to see if i can create malware with only AI